DIDACTICS OF ITALIAN LITERATURE

 R. Luperini, "Insegnare letteratura oggi", Manni, 2013;

-E. Zinato (ed.), "Insegnare letteratura.
+E. Zinato (edited by), "Insegnare letteratura.
 Teorie e pratiche per una didattica indocile", Laterza, 2022;

 S. Giusti, "Didattica della letteratura italiana.
 La storia, la ricerca, le pratiche", Carocci, 2023.